rkalz/xbmc4xbox/trunk/xbmc/lib/libPython/python/Doc/glossary.rst

       sequences that will see changes in the underlying dictionary.
 To force the dictionary view to become a full list use ``list(dictview)``.
 See :ref:`dict-views`.

+   virtual environment
+      A cooperatively isolated runtime environment that allows Python users and applications to install and upgrade Python distribution packages without interfering with the behaviour of other Python applications running on the same system.

    virtual machine
       A computer defined entirely in software.
 Python's virtual machine